rstropek/Samples/KI/Connect-Four/readme.md

 ![Hero image](hero.png)

+(photo by Midjourney, prompt: _Photo of old wise man sitting in front of a connect four game thinking hard, fantasy game surroundings --ar 16:9_)

 ## Overview

 This exercise is designed to assess your ability to write and understand C# code and .NET framework.
 The goal is to create a simple, text-based version of the "Connect Four" game.